 relatives within the past several generations, but do not fully express the more ancient genetic relationships

 between populations through shared origins and migrations that are retained in each part the world.

-In contrast, DNA Tribes results can include locations associated with recent family genealogy, but can also express
+In contrast, while DNA Tribes® results can include locations associated with recent family genealogy, they can also

-your ancestral relationship to world populations that predate the relatively short period recorded by paper genealogy.
+express your ancestral relationship to world populations that predate the relatively short period recorded by paper

 Q: Can people of European family origins obtain DNA matches with Middle Eastern populations?

-not related to appearance and can express deeper genetic relationships that cross perceived ethnic boundaries.
+not related to appearance and can express deeper and ancient genetic relationships that cross perceived ethnic

-Specifically, results for people of European family origins can include DNA matches with Middle Eastern and in
+boundaries.
+Specifically, results for people of European family origins can include DNA matches with Middle

 In the context of world genetic structure, European populations are related to both South Asian and Middle Eastern

 populations.
-For instance, the wider context for European ancestry is described in more detail in this Digest article:
+For instance, the wider context for European ancestry is described in more detail in this past Digest

-These European links with the Middle East are not limited to any individual ethnic group or part of Europe.
-Rather,
+These European links with the Middle East are not limited to any individual ethnic group or region of Europe.

-European populations as a whole are related to Middle Eastern populations as a basic feature of world genetic
+Rather, European populations as a whole are related to Middle Eastern populations as a basic feature of world

-differences between Siberian and East Asian populations: that is, they are local differences between related
+differences between Siberian and East Asian populations: that is, there are local differences between related

 populations that have been linked through shared origins and ongoing contacts throughout prehistory and history.